-Border Screenings Spark Travel Fears For Iranian-Americans Amid Rising Tensions
+Border Screenings Spark Travel Fears For Iranian Americans Amid Rising Tensions

-Iranian-Americans say they are scared to travel, and some are dropping international trips after U.S. citizens of Iranian descent were held by U.S. immigration agents at the Canadian border over the weekend.
+Iranian Americans say they are scared to travel, and some are dropping international trips after U.S. citizens of Iranian descent were held by U.S. immigration agents at the Canadian border over the weekend.

-Immigrant advocates say some Iranian-Americans are concerned about being unfairly targeted by Customs and Border Protection amid escalating tensions between Iran and the United States.
+Immigrant advocates say some Iranian Americans are concerned about being unfairly targeted by Customs and Border Protection amid escalating tensions between Iran and the United States.

 "I've heard from people who are saying they're going to cancel their vacations," said Jamal Abdi, president of the National Iranian American Council in Washington, D.C.
 The organization asked the Department of Homeland Security, which oversees border crossings, to investigate the incident.